browserup/docs/en/load/why-browserup.md

 Java and Selenium? check
 Playwright? check

 Your PostMan script?

 Python script? check

 Ruby Script? check

 Some binary you compiled yourself? check

-Brainf**ck? check (probably, but in a customer container)--really, probably don't do this Any other thing, yes, probably!
+Any other thing, yes, probably!

-...So do I have to worry about containers now?
+#### ...So do I have to worry about containers now?

 Probably not!
 We have a standard container with Java, Javascript, Ruby, Python, Bash, Postman and Curl and some other things ready to go.
 It has Chromium installed and ready for each of these languages.
-We call this our browserup/standard-base image and you get it, plus your assets by default and there's no special container setup.
-It just works!
+We call this our browserup/custom-base image and you get it, plus your assets by default and there's no special container setup.
+It just works, and you don't need to think about containers.

 If your needs are off the beaten path, the custom container option gives you an escape valve where you can install anything you want to drive load.